 Simplex merged with Locomotief in 1952, then Juncker in 1965, joined VAR in 1968 and later Gazelle.

 THE LATEST MODEL OF A REPRESENTATIVE DUTCH MOTOR CYCLE.

 The twin-cylinder Simplex which embodies several well-known British components, including Druid forks, Amac carburetter, and Terry spring saddle.
 The engine is a M.A.G. of 600 c.c. capacity.
 Observe the pillion seat constructed as part of the machine, and complete with footrests.
 28 X 3in. tyres are fitted.

 Designed by Wim Gillesis in 1958, this was foldable autocycle with a 50cc two-stroke Sachs auxiliary engine.
 Simplex-Locomotief took an interest in the concept in 1960, and had it ready for production in 1963.
 However, the company was in financial difficulties and to compound the problem the legislation changed making it both more expensive to register and unavailable to unlicenced younger riders.
 It did not enter production.

-If you have a query or information about these classic machines of the Netherlands, please contact us
+If you have a query or information about these vintage machines of the Netherlands please contact us

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Established for over 40 years and run by expert motorcyclists.